-Independent Non-Executive Chairman, Member of the Audit Committee
+Independent non-executive Chairman, member of the Audit Committee

-Mr. Michael Lim Hee Kiang, aged 61, a Malaysian, is an Independent Non-Executive Director and Chairman of DKSH Holdings (Malaysia) Berhad.
+Mr. Michael Lim Hee Kiang, aged 62, a Malaysian, is an independent non-executive Director and Chairman of DKSH Holdings (Malaysia) Berhad.
 He was appointed as Director of the Company on December 24, 1991 and as Chairman of the Board on January 1, 1999.
 He continued to serve as a member of the Audit Committee after he has relinquished his position as Chairman of the Audit Committee on December 10, 2004.

-Mr. Michael Lim is an Advocate and Solicitor and has been a Partner of Messrs Shearn Delamore & Co. for the last 30 years.
-He is now a Consultant with Messrs Shearn Delamore & Co.
-He graduated with a Bachelor of Laws (Hons.) degree in 1972 and obtained a Master of Laws degree with Distinction from the Victoria University of Wellington, New Zealand in 1973.
+Mr. Michael Lim, an advocate and solicitor, was a Partner of Messrs Shearn Delamore & Co. for 30 years, and subsequently consultant before he retired from the firm.
+He graduated with a Bachelor of Laws (Hons.) degree in 1972 and obtained a Master of Laws degree with distinction from the Victoria University of Wellington, New Zealand in 1973.
 On returning to Malaysia in 1974, he was admitted to the High Court of Borneo and subsequently to the High Court of Malaya in 1978.
 Mr. Michael Lim was formerly a lecturer at the Law Faculty, University of Malaya for three years from 1975 to 1977.
-Mr. Michael Lim attended all the four Board meetings of the Company held in the financial year ended December 31, 2008.
-He also sits on the boards of Selangor Properties Berhad, Dijaya Corporation Berhad, Major Team Holdings Berhad, Wawasan TKH Holdings Berhad and Insas Berhad.
-Mr. Michael Lim does not have any family relationship with any director and/ or major shareholder of DKSH Holdings (Malaysia) Berhad, nor any personal interest in any business arrangement involving the Company with the exception that he is a Consultant of the Company's principal solicitors, Messrs Shearn Delamore & Co.
+Mr. Michael Lim attended all the four Board meetings of the Company held in the financial year ended December 31, 2009.
+He also sits on the boards of Selangor Properties Berhad, Major Team Holdings Berhad, and Wawasan TKH Holdings Berhad.
+Mr. Michael Lim does not have any family relationship with any director and/or major shareholder of DKSH Holdings (Malaysia) Berhad, nor any personal interest in any business arrangement involving the Company with the exception that he was a consultant of the Company's principal solicitors, Messrs Shearn Delamore & Co.
 He has had no convictions for any offences within the past 10 years.